walterrowe/magick-frames/README.md

 In the line containing `export`, replace `/path/to/your/imagemagick` with the folder where your ImageMagick tools reside, uncomment the line (remove the `# ` at the beginning), and save the file.

-## Create macOS Droplets
+## Create The Style Droplets

-The macOS droplet included with this package creates an app that lets you:
+The Style Droplets work on macOS only.
+Each Style Droplet you create becomes a macOS app that lets you:

 - drag-n-drop files onto the droplet using Finder to decorate the selected files
 - double-click the droplet to open a file chooser and decorate the selected files
 - add to an export recipe of an image editing tool to decorate images on export

+There are two ways to create the droplets for macOS.

+1. Open the StyleDroplet AppleScript file in Script Editor and export as an app.
+1. Open the CreateStyleDroplets AppleScript file in ScriptEditor and run it.

-The [StyleDroplet](StyleDroplet.applescript) AppleScript is a style droplet that uses the `frame_it` script to decorate your image files.
-It includes a list of predefined styles.
-See the names of the included styles in a property called `styleDroplets`.
-Save the script as an app named for one of the included styles.
-When the saved droplet runs it looks for its own name in the styles list and uses the options associated with its name.
-Save as different included style names to create multiple droplets that decorate in different styles.
+The [StyleDroplet](StyleDroplet.applescript) AppleScript is a style droplet runs the `frame_it` script to decorate your image files.
+The StyleDroplet AppleScript includes a set of predefined styles.
+The names of these included styles are in a property list called `styleDroplets`.
+Export the script in Script Editor as an app named for one of the included styles.

+When the exported droplet runs it looks for its name in the styles property list and runs the `frame_it` script to decorate selected or dropped image files with the associated options for that style.
+Export the StyleDroplet as different style names from the `styleDroplets` list to create multiple droplets that decorate your images in different styles.

+### Export Individual Style Droplets

+You can create individual style droplets for only the styles you want to use.

 1. Open [StyleDroplet](StyleDroplet.applescript) script in the macOS AppleScript Editor
 1. Look at the `styleDroplets` property of included styles and their associated options